RAK4600 Breakout Board Quick Start Guide

 at+set_config=lora:app_eui:d045f054b2797f7c

-The App EUI parameter is not needed for the ChirpStack platform; therefore, you will use the same ID as the Device EUI.
+The App EUI parameter is not needed for the ChirpStack platform; therefore, use the same ID as the Device EUI.
 Otherwise, the firmware will fail to connect to the network server.

 - Set the Application Key.